 Or, if there is a leaky water pipe behind the wall.

 Or, if the waterproofing system does not include a 'puddle flange' to remove trapped moisture between the tiles and waterproofing membrane on the floor.

 This is why this situation usually manifests itself in a shower recess.

-If you notice that the tiles in your wet area, especially in the shower recess have changed to a darker colour, the situation needs attention as soon as possible.
+If you notice that the tiles in your wet area, especially in the shower recess - where you may have a leaking shower - have changed to a darker colour, the situation needs attention as soon as possible.
 It is an indication of a problem that can cause long term structural damage if left unattended.

 It is not a problem with the tile, but the installation, or perhaps a serious water leak.

 Call your builder or plumber to test for a leak in the water service.